HariRaghavan1/sendr/IMPROVEMENTS.md

 # Codebase Improvements Summary

-This document outlines all the improvements made to the Bork codebase during the comprehensive audit and refactoring.
+This document outlines all the improvements made to the Sendr codebase during the comprehensive audit and refactoring.

 ## Status: ✅ 11/13 P0-P1 Tasks Complete